kayaei/pands-project/README.md

 #### 2.2.3.
 Scatter Plots

-I used the Scatterplot method to plot the dataset and show the relationship between two numeric variables like *Sepal_Length vs Sepal_Width* and *Petal_Length vs Peatl_Width*.
+I used the Scatterplot method to plot the dataset and show the relationship between two numeric variables like *Sepal_Length vs Sepal_Width* and *Petal_Length vs Petal_Width*.
 As we know from Data Analytics, the Scatter plots are sometimes called correlation plots because they show how two variables are correlated.
 In the length and width example, the chart shows the relationship between length and width.

-1. When the Y variable tends to increase as the X variable increases, thre is a positive correlation between the X and Y variables.
+1. When the Y variable tends to increase as the X variable increases, there is a positive correlation between the X and Y variables.
-2. When the Y variable tends to decrease as the X variable increases or vice versa, thre is a negative correlation between the x AND y variables.
+2. When the Y variable tends to decrease as the X variable increases or vice versa, there is a negative correlation between the x AND y variables.
 3. When there is no clear relationship between the two variables, there is no correlation between the Y and X variables.

 The following are the 3 Scatterplots that I generated for this project using Python;

 ##### i.
 Scatterplot All Species

 The purpose of this Scatterplot is to plot the entire Iris dataset with all 3 species *Setosa, Versicolor and Virginica* each species having their own scatterplot in 2 different graphs.
-On the first graph, the *Sepal_Lenght* is the X axis and the *Sepal_Width* is the Y axis.
+On the first graph, the *Sepal_Length* is the X axis and the *Sepal_Width* is the Y axis.
 On the other graph, the *Petal_Length* is the X axis and the *Petal_Width* is the Y axis.
 Here is the *Scatterplot-All-Species* python script;

 ```python
 # Etem Kaya 12-Apr-2019